apollographql/apollo-cache-persist/README.md

 });
 ```

 `persistCacheSync` works by instantiating subclasses of `CachePeristor`, `Persistor`, and `Storage` that implement a method for restoring the cache synchronously.
-No synchronous methods for writing to the cache are implemented.
-After `persitCacheSync` has been called and the cache has been restored, any further operations will be carried out asynchronously, both reads and writes.

 #### I need to ensure certain data is not persisted.
 How do I filter my cache?